Fork me on GitHub

 Configuration

-gw.model Provider/model identifier forwarded to Ghostwriter (example: openai:gpt-4o-mini). (none)
+gw.model Provider/model identifier forwarded to Ghostwriter processing. (none)

-gw.instructions Instruction locations consumed by the workflow (for example, file paths or classpath locations). (none)
+gw.instructions Instruction locations consumed by guided processing, such as file paths or classpath resources. (none)

-gw.acts For gw:act / gw:act-reactor: directory containing predefined action definitions. (none)
+gw.acts Optional location containing predefined act definitions. (none)

 Resources